docker-archive/birthdaysite/content/contributing/docs.md

 	See <a href="https://github.com/docker" target="_blank">the complete list of Docker repositories</a> on GitHub.

-2. Open the pull request.
+3. Click the **New issue** button.

-3. Click the **Files Changed** tab.
+4. Give your issue a **Title**.

-4. Look for changed files with the `.md` extension.
+5. Leave a comment describing your issue.

-5. Review the the change.
+	If you found the problem in existing documentation, add the page's URL to your description.

-# Write or update existing documentation
+# Write new or update existing documentation

 Writing documentation requires you to fork the Docker repo and write source using Markdown code.
-We have a <a href="http://docs.docker.com/project" target="_blank">guide that walks your through the entire process</a>.
+We have a <a href="http://docs.docker.com/project" target="_blank">guide that walks you through the entire process</a>.

 {{< help >}}